 Specifically, you should look for call tracking tools that, at a minimum offer these features:

-1. Call recording: Recording calls is a must-have, allowing you to record and listen to calls.
+Recording calls is a must-have, allowing you to record and listen to calls.
 It also acts as proof of results, helping pay-per-callers show their clients how many valuable calls they generated for them.
 With Nimbata’s built-in player, you can listen to calls at 2x or even 3x speed, quickly identifying whether the phone call has been converted or not.

-2. Call transcriptions: Listening to every call can be a time-consuming process.
+Listening to every call can be a time-consuming process.
 Call transcriptions allow you to quickly learn what the caller and your buyer discussed.
 Additionally, you can easily locate a particular call or identify calls that fit specific criteria with quick transcript search and report filtering options.
 Just a few clicks is all it takes to find exactly what you need.

-3. AI Call Summaries: AI call summaries simplify the analysis process by automatically transcribing calls and generating concise summaries.
+AI call summaries simplify the analysis process by automatically transcribing calls and generating concise summaries.
 These summaries provide an objective overview of each call, enabling you to uncover valuable insights, such as whether a sales call occurred or an appointment was booked.

-4. Call whispers: Let your buyer know that the lead who’s calling is coming from you before they handle the call.
+Let your buyer know that the lead who’s calling is coming from you before they handle the call.
 Call Whispers are discreetly played to your clients just before they answer an incoming call so they can be prepared.

-5. Call capping: Do you have a specific deal with your buyer about a certain amount of phone leads they are willing to pay for?
+Do you have a specific deal with your buyer about a certain amount of phone leads they are willing to pay for?
 Enter call capping.
 Set exactly how many leads a buyer is eligible to receive.

 We will talk now about some of the best pay-per-call marketing practices you can implement, to improve your business, attract more clients, and generate more revenue for them.